Chronic Pain and Inequality

 Why chronic pain is (extremely) political

-Chronic pain is political because health and healthcare are political — it is directly and strongly affected by public policy and law, and indirectly by many other social issues that are in turn also greatly affected by public policy and law.
+Chronic pain is political because health and healthcare are political — it is directly and strongly affected by public policy and law, and indirectly but strongly affected by many other social issues that are in turn also greatly affected by public policy and law.

-The biggest drivers and risk factors for chronic pain are poor overall health and fitness.
-For example, someone with a really stressful life, a lot of anxiety and depression, and diabetes, is at dramatically greater risk of suffering from chronic pain than someone who does not have those problems.
+The biggest drivers and risk factors for chronic pain are poor overall health and fitness, and stressful life events (trauma) are notoriously correlated with pain.
+For example, someone with a really challenging life, a lot of anxiety and depression, and diabetes, is at dramatically greater risk of suffering from chronic pain than someone who does not have those problems.

 And guess who’s more likely to meet that description?
-All other things being equal, it’s the people at a disadvantage in society because of racism, sexism, and queerphobia.
-And then it all gets worse because of systemic prejudice in healthcare.
-They are more likely to suffer in the first place… and then much more likely to struggle to get good help.2 And partly they cannot get good help because there’s no decent research that applies to them: their problems and their treatments aren’t studied, even though they may be genuinely different.
+All other things being equal, it’s the people at a disadvantage in society because of racism, sexism, queerphobia, and ageism.
+And then it all gets worse because of systemic prejudice in healthcare specifically.
+They are more likely to suffer in the first place… and then much more likely to struggle to get good help.2

-Discrimination in general healthcare is clearly relevant to chronic pain in many roundabout ways, but it also affects chronic pain care directly.
-The Association of American Medical Colleges has a good, recent summary.6 Janice Sabin, PhD, MSW:
+Discrimination in general healthcare is clearly relevant to chronic pain in many roundabout ways, but it also directly affects chronic pain care.
+The Association of American Medical Colleges has a good, recent summary.7 Janice Sabin, PhD, MSW:

 “Black people’s nerve endings are less sensitive than white people’s.”
 “Black people’s skin is thicker than white people’s.”
 “Black people’s blood coagulates more quickly than white people’s.”